THE INVISIBLE ID - WHAT IS IT?

 Microchipping is a safe, permanent and reliable identification method for horses.
 The tiny chip (it's the size of a grain of rice), is placed into the nuchal ligament of the horse's neck.
 It's placed in this particular ligament so that over time it does not move around or migrate throughout the horse's body.
 Placing the microchip is a quick, easy process and there is no scarring or evidence of the microchip's unless your horse is scanned.

 At Countryside, we use HomeAgain microchips.
 HomeAgain provides a unique 15 digit number that can only be assigned to your horse.
 The 15 digit number is compliant with the USEF and FEI and is approved for passports.
-Your 1st year of registration is included when your horse or pony is microchipped by one of our veterinarians.
 Before microchipping, we always scan horses to check for an existing microchip.

 MY HORSE IS ALREADY MICROCHIPPED: IS IT TRACKABLE?